iimez/lllms/README.md

 The project includes a model resource pool, an inference queue and a HTTP API server.
 Model file management is abstracted away as much as possible - configure a URL and go.
 This package is useful for quick model evaluations and experiments (in JavaScript), small-scale chatbots, resource efficient assistants on edge devices, or any applications where private & offline are interesting criteria.
 For other - not node-based solutions - check out the [related solutions](#related-solutions) section.

-⚠️ This package is currently in beta.
-APIs may change.
-Things may break.
-[Help is welcome](#contributing).
+⚠️ This is no longer being actively worked on.
+I kept it up as it may serve as an (outdated) example of building an OpenAI-compatible chat completions API server based on node-llama-cpp.

 ### Features